 WMYSA is dedicated to providing an environment where the players are free to play and develop.
 This is not possible when there are unnecessary distractions coming from the benches and even the spectator side of the field.
 This behavior is discouraging officials from wanting to officiate and more importantly setting a bad example for the children to follow.

-To address the ongoing issue WMYSA will be launching its Whisper Weekend© Campaign starting this fall.
+To address the ongoing issue WMYSA launched its Whisper Weekend© Campaign starting in the Fall 2017.
 This campaign will be broken down in two phases centered around the three principles of Respect, Recognition and Restraint.
 Respect should be given to the officials, players and spectators at all times.
 Recognize when you or others begin to show frustration.
 Restrain yourself and help others to do the same when frustration sets in by whispering.

-- To initiate our Whisper Weekend© on Friday evenings, emails will be sent to all clubs, coaches and families.
-The website and social media will also be updated.
+· To initiate our Whisper Weekend© on Friday evenings, the website and social media will also be updated.
 This information will include reminders to WHISPER frustration rather than vocalizing them where players and officials can hear them.
 It will also include weekly rating scores, comments from officials and an overview of any incidents being investigated.

-- Each team will be required to have a meeting with their parents where they must read over parent expectations and sign off on it agreeing to abide by the expectations.
-Teams will then be required to upload the document to their team account for WMYSA verification.
+· Each team should have a meeting with their parents where they read over parent expectations agreeing to abide by the expectations.

-- WMYSA will be hosting parent webinars to learn how better deal with coach & game frustration
+· WMYSA can host parent webinars to learn how better deal with coach & game frustration